Plastic Free July – how we got on

 As I’m vegetarian, the healthy food and protein I needed for my training stocked up in the fridge.
 I happily carried fruit and veg from the market without the irritating and needless mini plastic bags they try and offer you, although the salad and spinach was again packaged in plastic.
 Time to try and grow my own methinks!
 But I struggled with feta and halloumi cheese, and even pasta, only finding plastic wrapped options in the stores.
 Yoghurts again came in plastic, so I decided to make my own at home (quite easy and fun to do, I’ll blog a recipe sometime).
 All of this made me more and more annoyed at the amount of plastic waste residing even in the more environmentally aware supermarkets.
 Don’t even get me started on the takeaway plastic cups of capsicum peppers (yes, really) I found in a major brand supermarket!

-Although a shampoo bottle lasts for longer than a few minutes unlike a drinks container, it’s still technically single use as you will bin it once the shampoo is gone.
+Although a shampoo bottle lasts for longer than a few minutes unlike a drinks container, it’s still technically single use as you will bin it once the shampoo is gone (Luckily you can now switch to a plastic free shampoo bar!).
 This is true of so many other products you wouldn’t even think about, and their packaging.
 Toilet rolls and cat litter wrapped in plastic (thank my stars for Ecoleaf’s compostable wrap, and BioCatolet), mouthwash bottles and even my asthma medication made of plastic and wrapped in it.
 That last one is a little difficult to find a reuse for, but I’m open to ideas!

 So, what other plastic did you happen upon while doing the challenge?
 And do you know of alternative products that use other non-plastic packaging, or using recycled plastic as part of their construction?
 I’d love to hear your comments below, and how you got on.
 I’ll certainly be continuing my awareness of the plastic problem for more than just July, and hope to see changes in supermarkets and stores – this will only happen if consumers vote with their feet, write to them and continue to demand better options.
 Let’s do it!